Topic

 TLDR: Database anomalies are the predictable side-effects of concurrent transactions — dirty reads, phantom reads, write skew, and lost updates.
 SQL databases use MVCC and isolation levels to prevent them; PostgreSQL's Serializable Snapshot Isolation...

-Probabilistic Data Structures Explained: Bloom Filters, HyperLogLog, and Count-Min Sketch
+Probabilistic Data Structures: A Practical Guide to Bloom Filters, HyperLogLog, and Count-Min Sketch

-TLDR: Probabilistic data structures — Bloom Filters, Count-Min Sketch, HyperLogLog, and Cuckoo Filters — trade a small, bounded probability of being wrong for orders-of-magnitude better memory efficiency and O(1) speed.
-Bloom filters answer "definite...
+TLDR: Probabilistic data structures trade a small, bounded probability of being wrong for orders-of-magnitude better memory efficiency and O(1) speed.
+Bloom Filters answer "definitely not in this set" in constant time with zero false negatives.
+Hyper...

 How CDC Works Across Databases: PostgreSQL, MySQL, MongoDB, and Beyond